willjw3/blogsite/articles/stat110-ch1-poker-hand-probabilities.md

 title: "Poker Hand Probabilities: One Pair"
 date: "2020-10-31"
 published: true
-tags: ["mathematics", "probability", "stat110"]
+tags: ["mathematics", "probability", "stat-110"]
 image: ../src/images/playing_cards.jpg
 pagetype: "article"
 ---

-Calculating the probability of a full house is shown in chapter 1 of Harvard's *Stat110 (Probability)* course.
-The total number of possible five-card hands is given by $\binom{52}{5}$.
-Calculating the probability of a full house is pretty straightforward; get the number of ways to choose three of a kind, multiply it by the number of ways to choose a pair from the remaining cards, and divide that product by the total number of possible hands.
-It's usually written as
+Calculating the probability of a full house is shown in chapter 1 of Harvard's *Stat 110 (Probability)* [course](https://projects.iq.harvard.edu/stat110), and is pretty straightforward.
+First, get the number of ways to choose three of a kind, multiply it by the number of ways to choose a pair from the remaining cards, and divide that product by the total number of possible hands.
+The calculation is shown below.

 $$
 P(full \ house) = \frac{13\binom{4}{3}12\binom{4}{2}}{\binom{52}{5}}
 $$

 which gives ~0.00144.
 A small probability, as you'd expect for such a powerful poker hand.

-So, how is the calculation done?
+Binomial coefficient calculations are done using the binomial coefficient formula:

+$$
+\binom{n}{k} \ = \ \frac{n!}{k!(n-k)!}
+$$

-Looking at the simpler example of calculating the probability of a much-weaker hand should clear things up a bit.
-Let's focus on calculating the probability of holding a pair if dealt a 5-card poker hand.
+Now, let's look at the example of calculating the probability of holding a single pair if dealt a 5-card poker hand.

 There are 13 ranks in a deck of playing cards: *Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King*.
 And there are 4 suits: *Hearts, Diamonds, Clubs, Spades*, with each suit being comprised of 13 cards, each one representing a rank.
 So, the total number in the deck is